 Helpful tip: To save the report as a PDF file, click the Print button in the bottom right corner of your screen.
 In your browser’s print screen change the printer destination and select Save as PDF, then select Save.

 The Executive summary is the big picture overview.
 It displays summarized results in a separate table for each activity included in the report, which displays an overview of total responses, participants, and engagement.
 It’s helpful for assessing response trends and ROI.
-A screenshot of each activity and a map report (optional) is included in this report.
+A screenshot of each activity is included in this report.